 - have a highly competitive GPA, SAT and/or ACT score

 - complete the Fellows Application.

 An invitation to come to campus to compete for a place in the program is based on interest in the arts and sciences, high school performance, expression of academic and other interests, and thoughtfulness of application essay.

-Selection is determined after the competition on Fellows Weekend, March 6-7, 2015.
+Selection is determined after the competition on Fellows Weekend during early March each spring term.

 Selection is based chiefly on high school performance, an on-campus interview with a faculty member and the quality of an essay written during Fellows Weekend.